Didn’t have the chance to join us for SearchLove Boston 2012?

 - Learn the one, magic phrase - “How can I help?”
 Note: this isn’t a commitment to help (it may not be plausible), but creating serendipity for other people has a funny way of coming back around

-Q from Rand Fishkin: “What can you share about the sparkbuy acquisition?”
+Q and AQ from Rand Fishkin: “What can you share about the sparkbuy acquisition?”

 Q from Will Critchlow: “What kind of serendipity are you trying to create now?”

 Dan: “Inside a big company like Google, it’s no longer necessary.”
 He has access to resources and brilliant people.
 He can focus on building products and experiences he loves.

 Q from audience: “Where is all of this [Google] shopping stuff going, in five years?”